Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: Approximating processes

 Thus, letting $i={\lfloor (\rho^*-\delta)m \rfloor}+1$, for any $n\geq {\lfloor c\ln m\rfloor}$,

 Summing from $n= {\lfloor c\ln m\rfloor}$ to $+\infty$, we get

-The very definition of $\tde$ implies that $\tau_0\geq \tde$, whence
+The very definition of $\tau_\delta$ implies that $\tau_0\geq\tau _\delta$, whence

-From the lower bound on $\tde$ and the previous inequalities, we deduce that
+From the lower bound on $\tau_\delta$ and the previous inequalities, we deduce that

-The conclusion follows by letting $\delta$ go to $0$. \end{proof}
+The conclusion follows by letting $\delta$ go to $0$. \end{pf}

-\subsection{Concentration near $\rho^*$}
+\subsection{Concentration near \texorpdfstring{$\rho^*$}{$rho^*$}}

-In this section, we estimate the numerator of the last formula of section~\ref{bounds}.
+In this section, we estimate the numerator of the last formula of Section~\ref{bounds}.
 As usual, we drop the superscript $\theta$ from the notation when it is not necessary, and we put it back when we need to emphasize the differences between the cases $\theta=\ell$ and $\theta=1$.
-We define, as before proposition~\ref{exta},

-Let $f:[0,1]\to\R$ be a non--decreasing continuous function such that $f(0)=0$.
+Let $f\dvtx [0,1]\to{\mathbb R}$ be a nondecreasing continuous function such that $f(0)=0$.
 Our goal here is to estimate the expected value of the sum

-The Markov chain $(Z_n)_{n\geq 0}$ is a perturbation of the dynamical system associated to the map $F$, therefore it spends most of its time in the neighborhood of the stable fixed point $\rho^*$.
-On very large time intervals, the process visits points far away from $\rho^*$ and then it returns quickly to $\rho^*$.
-Thus the fraction of the time spent away from $\rho^*$ is negligible.
-We will show that the above sum is, on average, comparable to $f(\rho^*)\tau_0$. \begin{proposition} Uniformly over $i\in\um$, we have
+The Markov chain $(Z_n)_{n\geq0}$ is a perturbation of the dynamical system associated to the map $F$, and therefore it spends most of its time in the neighborhood of the stable fixed point $\rho^*$.
+On very large time intervals, the process visits points far away from $\rho^*$, and then it returns quickly to $\rho^*$.
+From this picture, we conclude that the fraction of the time spent away from $\rho^*$ is negligible.
+We will show that~the above sum is, on average, comparable to $f(\rho^*)\tau_0$.